mb-group/ai_journal_club/content/ai_pi_book/part4_protein_language_models.md

 **No clear-cut grammatical rules have been discovered in protein sequences.** The language analogy is metaphorical, a useful framework rather than a literal description.
 What these models learn are *evolutionary patterns and statistical regularities*, not explicit rules.
 ```

-**Protein language models (PLMs) have emerged as transformative tools** in computational biology, fundamentally changing how we approach protein engineering, functional prediction, and evolutionary analysis.
-Key characteristics:

-- **Training**: Vast databases of protein sequences (millions of examples)
-- **Learning**: Represent proteins capturing functional and structural properties
-- **Remarkable aspect**: Often work *without explicit supervision* on these properties

-**The central questions**: What exactly do these models learn?
-And why do they work so well?

-This chapter explores the journey from the inception of protein language models to our current understanding of their internal representations, drawing on recent breakthrough studies that have begun to decode what these "black box" models actually capture about protein biology.

 ### A Critical Distinction: Sequence-Based vs. Text-Based Language Models